If you run a business and want to accept credit cards, you’ll need to open a merchant account.

 The merchant processing agreement (MPA) that you sign when opening a merchant account is a legal document that gives the processor many rights over your processing relationship.
 When you sign an MPA, you are granting the processor full access to your business bank account so that they can deposit funds from credit card sales and debit processing fees or chargebacks.
 You also give the processor legal rights to any funds resulting from credit card sales.

 Almost every business person has heard at least one story about a credit card processing nightmare, but processors aren’t the monsters that they are made out to be in the majority of these cases.
 Most of the time the processor is well within the guidelines set forth in the MPA and the business violated these regulations.

 It’s absolutely crucial to know the boundaries and regulations described in your processor’s MPA and to take them seriously.
 If you choose not to learn and follow the guidelines, you are opening yourself up to liability.
 Violation of processing limits, average tickets, and general misuse of merchant processing abilities are the most common reasons why processors take actions to protect themselves.
 You can avoid these by reading your MPA and asking your processor to clarify anything that you’re unsure of.

 If the processor determines that any of your transactions are suspicious, they can hold all or a portion of the un-deposited funds for a period of time in order to investigate the transaction.
-This period of time can be as long as 6 months.
+A merchant account hold can be as long as 6 months.
 The most common reasons why a processor will hold funds are:

 • Processing in excess of the declared monthly volume